brunopostle/ifcmerge/README.md

 and editing.
 A Native IFC application behaves in the following ways when editing a pre-existing file:

-* IFC entities *must* be written in the same format as received, in numeric order and with the same numeric ids as before.
+* IFC entities *must* be written in the same format as received, with the same numeric ids as before.

 * Attribute changes to entities *must* be written in-place.

 * Numeric ids of deleted entities *must not* be reused.

-* New entities *must* be appended to the end of the file.

-If you use a traditional BIM application that saves in a proprietary format, and that can import/export IFC files, you probably do not have a *Native IFC* application :(
+If you use a traditional BIM application that saves in a proprietary format, and that can then import/export IFC files, you probably do not have a *Native IFC* application :(

 ## Quickstart

+Configure git to use ifcmerge for the current repository:

+    git config mergetool.ifcmerge.cmd '/path/to/ifcmerge $BASE $LOCAL $REMOTE $MERGED'

 Create a branch, edit and commit some changes to an IFC file:

     git branch my_branch
     git switch my_branch
       [some editing of the IFC file]
     git commit test_model.ifc

-Switch back to the previous branch and try and merge the new branch:
+Switch back to the previous branch and try to merge the new branch:

     git switch main
       [some editing of the IFC file]
     git commit test_model.ifc
     git merge my_branch

-This will fail if there have been any conflicting changes in the meantime, configure git to use ifcmerge:

-    git config mergetool.ifcmerge.cmd '/path/to/ifcmerge $BASE $LOCAL $REMOTE $MERGED'

-Try and resolve the conflict:
+This will fail because there are *always* conflicts between two versions of the same IFC file.
+Try and resolve the conflict using ifcmerge:

     git mergetool --tool=ifcmerge

+Commit the merge if it is successful:

     git commit -i test_model.ifc

 You can always abandon the merge:

     git merge --abort

-If your repository only contains IFC files, you can set git to always use ifcmerge:
+If your repository only contains IFC files, you can set git to always use ifcmerge when merging:

     git config merge.tool ifcmerge